abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 #.
 Flash the generated build using :doc:`Flash software images <flash_images>`.

-Build QIRP SDK image with extras
+Build QIR SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. note:: This is not applicable for QCS615.

-The QIRP SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.
+The QIR SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise available as binaries.

-For more details, see `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__.
+For more details, see `QIR SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__.

-.. note:: Before you begin, clone the respective firmware for QIRP SDK, for example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.
+.. note:: Before you begin, clone the respective firmware for QIR SDK, for example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.

-1. Download QIRP SDK layers, Qualcomm Yocto, and supporting layers with
+1. Download QIR SDK layers, Qualcomm Yocto, and supporting layers with
    extras:

    .. container:: nohighlight